Giac97/Simulazione-Numerica/src/lab10/readme.md

 - 2 inside a square
 - 3 American capitals
 - 4 Italian capoluoghi
+For methods 3 and 4 the files "American_capitals.dat" and "capoluoghi.txt" are required to be in the folder, the correct number of cities also has to be specified manually, else the code will only read the first few cities or gnerate an error if the number given is larger than the number of cities
 Output the best path every N generations

 ## Outputs